Michigan Child Support Calculator:

 Michigan Child Support Formula

-The number of children is the most direct factor in any Michigan child support calculation under the child support guidelines in Income Shares model using both parents' net income with the Michigan Child Support Formula Manual.
-The basic child support obligation increases with each additional child, though not in a strictly linear fashion.
+The number of children is the most direct factor in any Michigan child support calculation under the child support guidelines in Income Shares model under MCL § 552.605 and the Michigan Child Support Formula (MCSF) Manual (2021 edition) using both parents' combined monthly net income.
+Net income deducts federal and state income taxes, FICA, Medicare, mandatory union dues, and pre-existing support orders.

 The amount of child support also depends on each parent's monthly gross income, which includes wages, salary, commissions, bonuses, and other recurring sources.
 The noncustodial parent's share is calculated based on their proportion of the combined monthly gross income.